 Because there are no sinks and faucets to wash hands and brush teeth, these activities are commonly neglected by the children.
 This often leads to poor hygiene and sometimes illness.

 Hand washing is monitored by checking to see if the children’s hands are wet before meals.
-This poses a problem because during rainy season, the children’s hands are always wet.
-The orphanage typically floods during the rainy season, and that is a time when germs and illness are spread easily.
+This poses a problem because, during the rainy season, the children’s hands are always wet.
+The orphanage typically floods during the rainy season, and that is a time when germs and illnesses are spread easily.

 Monitoring tooth brushing is equally difficult because the children are currently responsible for doing this task alone in the bathroom.